 Rhubarb is the example I use often when talking to clients.
 Most people, green fingered or not, are familiar with this plant as a winter and early spring delicacy, growing away in a neglected corner of the garden.
 The crowns are simply left in, year after year, and in spring the stems appear for us to harvest.
 The more industrious gardener forces growth by putting a bucket or forcing pot over it and surrounding it with fresh manure or straw.
 The heat will make it grow earlier and the restricted light makes for very tender stems.

 There can be some resistance to eating plants considered to be ornamental.
-What we should remember though is that vegetables, just like ornamentals and weeds, are plants.
-Whether we like the taste or not, can only be found out by eating it – Brussel sprouts might not be labelled as edible by my children!
+What we should remember, though, is that vegetables, just like ornamentals and weeds, are plants.
+Whether we like the taste or not can only be found out by eating it – Brussels sprouts might not be labelled as edible by my children!

 When the useful and the beautiful come together like this so easily, I wonder why we don’t all do it?
 Maybe 2021 is the year where you will want to be a bit more green and work a bit less hard!